[x]

 Or

 You see, the idea is simple.
-Semicolons occur between two independent clauses, thus they are often referred to as the strong commas.
+Semicolons occur between two independent clauses, thus they are often referred to as strong commas.

 Q: Couldn’t these independent clauses be considered two separate sentences?